aiven/aiven-docs/docs/products/flink/howto/manage-credentials-jars.md

 :::

-Aiven automatically generates credentials for integrated services and stores them in JSON files named by each service's integration_id.
-For example, credentials for an Apache Kafka service with an `integration_id` such as `my_kafka_service` will be stored in a file named `my_kafka_service.json`.
-This file, located in a directory accessible to your Aiven for Apache Flink® application, can be found at the path `/AVN_CREDENTIALS_DIR/my_kafka_service.json`.
+Aiven automatically generates credentials for integrated services and stores them in JSON files named by each service's `integration_id`.
+For example, credentials for an Apache Kafka service with an `integration_id` such as `my_kafka_service` is stored in a file named `my_kafka_service.json`.
+This file is in a directory your Aiven for Apache Flink® application can access.
+The path to this folder is `/AVN_CREDENTIALS_DIR/my_kafka_service.json`.

 ## Access credentials in JAR applications